Getting Started | Campus#

 I could add a my-elm alias:

-The Elm service benefits from using larger part sizes when uploading multi-part objects, if you're able to we request you use mc put with its --part-size flag set to 5GiB when uploading files:
+The Elm service benefits from using larger part sizes when uploading multi-part objects, when using mc put you must use it with its --part-size flag set to 5GiB when uploading files:

 $ mc put --part-size 5GiB file.dat my-elm/bucket/file.dat